-Baby Jogger City Mini Combo and the Bugaboo Bee, with the BOB Revolution earning a high for the group of 9.
+Unlike the frame style products, the rubber tires on the Vista help make it fairly easy to maneuver.
+With a score of 7 of 10, this stroller came in 3rd place for maneuverability.
+This tied with the Baby Jogger City Mini Combo and the Bugaboo Bee, with the BOB Revolution earning a high for the group of 9.
 The low score for this group is a 3 for the Chicco Bravo LE Combo, which earned fewer points than all the frame strollers in the review.

-For more details on the maneuverability of the Vista please check out our in-depth look of the Vista in our standard stroller review.
+For more details on the maneuverability of the Vista, please check out our in-depth look of the Vista in our standard stroller review.

 Ease of Use

 The Vista has the largest storage bin in the group with a max load weight of 30 pounds.
-The only bin that comes close to this is the Cruz with a max weight of 25.
-The remainder of the group are all less than 11 pounds capacity with the Chicco Liteway allowing only 5 pounds of storage in its bin.
+The only basket that comes close to this is the Cruz with a max weight of 25.
+The remainder of the group are all less than 11 pounds capacity with the Chicco Liteway allowing only 5 lbs of storage in its bin.
 A weight easily rivaled by most newborn diaper bags.
 The unfortunate thing about the basket is the cross bar that is curved up and travels across the middle of the basket.
 This effectively cuts the basket in half, and while you can still place items on top of this, it feels like a design flaw that limits the overall capacity of an otherwise really cool bin.

 The Vista has no other storage or accessory options to improve ease of use.
 There is a zippered storage pocket on the toddler seat, but this too is gone when you remove the seat for the car seat connection.
-Given how we generally aren't fans of any cup holders and most parent consoles lack true usability we don't think this is necessarily a downfall, and the super high max weight of the storage bin means you don't need other locations for storing most items.
+Given how we generally aren't fans of any cup holders and most parent consoles lack real usability we don't think this is necessarily a downfall, and the super high max weight of the storage bin means you don't need other locations for storing most items.

 Chicco Keyfit Caddy with a 3.
 The Caddy is a cheaper frame stroller and is not designed to be a long term use product so we can somewhat forgive its lower quality standards and materials.
-In our full review of the Vista you can find more information on the seat fabric and canopy, but for this review we didn't focus on those features as much given that they are no longer a part of the stroller/car seat combination.
+In our full review of the Vista you can find more information on the seat fabric and canopy, but for this review, we didn't focus on those features as much given that they are no longer a part of the stroller/car seat combination.